andrewmee/andrewmee.github.io/_posts/2017-03-08-automated-accessibility-testing-node-travis-ci-pa11y.md

 ---
 title: Automated accessibility testing with Travis CI
-description: Using Pa11y CI to make accessibility tests a key part of your Node.js application's development
+description: Using Pa11y CI to make accessibility tests a key part of your Node.js application's development.
 date: 2017-03-08 16:45
 layout: post
 theme: soft